Designer & Builder of the Spring 2025 Hospital Home Lottery Showhome

 But seriously, contrary to popular belief, there’s no such thing as a square-foot price for a custom home, and ultimately, you drive the price based on how fancy your design gets.

 That’s a broad question we wish there was a simple, accurate answer for (if only square-foot price was legit).
 Every custom home is specific to itself so the pricing process is very methodical and involves coordination and communication between many trades and suppliers, even after all of the design is finalized.
+Pricing a custom home takes a huge investment of time which is why ‘free estimates’ should never be trusted.

 No. Well, maybe.
 First we’d want to learn more about you and your project to see if we’re a fit to work together.
 Are you looking for a quote or an estimate?